drunkleen/leenfetch/leenfetch.1.md

 - `-l`, `--list-options`
   List all available configuration options and their possible values.
 - `-i`, `--init`
-  Create default configuration files in the user config directory if they do not exist.
+  Create the default configuration file in the user config directory if it does not exist.
 - `-r`, `--reinit`
   Delete the configuration file and regenerate it with default values.
 - `--ascii_distro <DISTRO>`